A Eulogy for my Grandfather

 I have handwritten notes from him well into his 90s, encouraging me to keep doing what I was doing.

-One of my favourite memories of him was a trip to New York City when he was 90.
+One of my favourite memories of him was a trip to New York City when he turned 90.
 I was working at a law firm then, and my parents drove in with him during thanksgiving weekend.
 He traipsed around town with us, over the Brooklyn Bridge, down into the subways, and into Times Square.
 He had not been to New York since the 1950s, and I remember looking over at him in the neon chaos of 42nd street, with all its noise and bustle and movement.
 He looked up, he took a deep breath, and said “you know, take away the neon and it really isn’t that different.”

 He was adaptable in ways that I couldn’t even fathom, and his ability to find connection to everything, everyone, everywhere, is a part of why I traveled the way I did.